Yes, America's Anchorman is away and this is your official EIB Anchor Baby clinging on before the wall along the northern border is built.

 That's not good enough for them now.

-Either the election was stolen uh or the Constitution is racist, or the guy is a mental incompetent as demonstrated by uh the fact that he's only appointed a uh an education secretary and a UN ambassador and a couple of other gigs uh in the two weeks since he won the election, so he has to be declared mentally unfit for office, and we have to parachute in Keith Ellison as the new president of the United States.
+Either the election was stolen, or the Constitution is racist, or the guy is a mental incompetent, as demonstrated by the fact that he's only appointed an education secretary and a UN ambassador and a couple of other gigs in the two weeks since he won the election.

 You're playing a very dangerous game here.

-Uh do you know how dangerous it is to keep telling the people that their vote doesn't count?
+Do you know how dangerous it is to keep telling the people that their vote doesn't count?

 That's all you have to do.

-So if you think you know better than the founders, if you think the founders were just racists who set up this affirmative action program for white voters, then go and get the constitution changed and change it.
+So if you think you know better than the founders, if you think the founders were just racists who set up this affirmative action program for white voters, then go and get the Constitution changed and change it.

-But right now this is the constitutional order of the country under which the election was conducted.
+But right now, this is the constitutional order of the country under which the election was conducted.

-And under those constitutional rules, uh this guy won, and he's the president, and you're not.
+And he's the president, and you're not.

-It's one thing to speculate before the election, but after you've had the election result that you thought you were going to win and you didn't win because you made the mistake of believing all your chumpy sycophant creeps in the mainstream media.
+It's one thing to speculate before the election, but after you've had the election result that you thought you were going to win and you didn't win because you made the mistake of believing all your chumpy sycophant creeps in the mainstream media, Hillary doesn't, Hillary was so stupid, she didn't understand that the media were just doing her bidding.

-If you looked at the polls, they showed Hillary in the lead but within the margin of error.
+If you looked at the polls, they showed Hillary in the lead, but within the margin of error.

-So if they just said uh the race is too close to call, it's in the margin of error, Trump could be president, that would have been one thing.
+So if they just said the race is too close to call, it's in the margin of error.

 It's an entirely circular process.

-They both told each other this thing's in the bag, and they made the mistake of believing it.
+They both told each other this thing's in the bag and they made the mistake of believing it.

-And when you find out that reality, the reality on the ground, that millions and millions of American people feel differently from Christian Armand and Hillary Clinton.
+And when you find out that reality, the reality on the ground, that millions and millions of American people feel differently from Christian Amanpour and Hillary Clinton, and your reaction is to say, oh, no, no, wait a minute, it's not over yet.

-Uh we can persuade the electors to change their votes.
+We can persuade the electors to change their votes.

-We can abolish the electoral college.
+We can abolish the Electoral College.

 You are making the Trump case for you, that you are so out of touch that you don't even know you're out of touch.